-History places particular emphasis on the development of independent thought and analytical skills.
+History emphasises the development of independent thought and analytical skills.
 The subject requires excellent communication skills, particularly high levels of literacy.
 Students following the History A level course will be expected to do a significant amount of independent study, primarily in the form of reading and note-making.

 A Level Historians at St Ninian's have successfully gone on to study at a number of universities in the UK and overseas including Oxbridge and Ivy League.
-More than a quarter of A Level History students in the years 2018-21 went on to study History or a History-based subject at university.
+More than a fifth of A-Level History students in the years 2018-23 went on to study History or a History-related subject at university.